Lead on partnerships & Community outreach

 While these recommendations make a lot of sense to us in practice, we realise that adhering to them is definitely easier said than done.
 It's difficult to maintain routines without some kind of external structure or accountability at the best of times.
 And, as some Danish parents have asked, how are a workday, a school day, and early childcare all supposed to happen under the same roof?
 Add in all of the extra pressure on parents that this pandemic has created (whether emotional, financial, grief or health-related), this task can seem downright impossible.
 (Shoutout to the parents who are unable to be home with kids and are still heading out to work these days: medical professionals, cleaners, waste management workers, transit employees, grocers: thank you for taking care of all of us!).

 First and foremost, we want to remind you that the health - mental and physical - of you and your family should be at the fore right now.
 In many situations, it’s going to be impossible for all of the things that happen in non-crisis times to happen.
 That’s ok.
 Be gentle with yourself - these are exceptional times.

 This is where Tiimo can potentially help.
-Our digital support tool was designed for use between parents and their kids with ADHD and/or autism to provide structure and visual support.
+Our digital support tool was designed to support youth with ADHD to provide structure and visual support.
 On web, families (like yours!) can plan a weekly schedule by creating activities that include visuals to represent them in a web calendar.

 After you’ve created a day’s worth of activities, you can move on to saving routines.
 We always advise users to create a morning, evening, and weekday routine (that includes work and/or school related activities).
 Our web tool is completely free and you can create up to five calendars.
 Here’s what your child’s weekly schedule could look like: